-- Explain the different types of accounting. - Describe the meaning and nature of cost accounting. - Differentiate between cost accounting and financial accounting, and cost accounting and management accounting. - Highlight the importance of cost accounting.
+- Explain the different types of accounting. - Describe the meaning and nature of cost accounting. - Differentiate between cost accounting and financial accounting, and cost accounting and management accounting. - Highlight the importance of cost accounting. - Discuss the methods and techniques of costing.

-- ar sar sar - Discuss the methods and techniques of costing. - Explain the practical difficulties in installing a costing system.
+Explain the practical difficulties in installing a costing system.